-Covered with Mesolithic era symbols that have not yet been deciphered, the statue of Shigr is a gold mine made of 159 year old larch.
-It was discovered in January 1890 near Kirovgrad, and is one of the oldest examples of human creativity and ingenuity, archaeologists believe this incredible piece of history is at least 9500 years old.
-It is 2.8 meter high statue which according to researchers, appears to have seven faces.
+Covered with Mesolithic era symbols that have not yet been deciphered, the statue of Shigr is a gold mine made of 159-year-old larch.
+It was discovered in January 1890 near Kirovograd and is one of the oldest examples of human creativity and ingenuity, archaeologists believe this incredible piece of history is at least 9500 years old.
+It is 2.8-meter high statue which according to researchers, appears to have seven faces.

-Covered for years in peat bog on site of an open air gold mine, this precious peace of history can rewrite our history, beliefs and ways of thinking.
+Covered for years in a peat bog on site of an open-air gold mine, this precious piece of history can rewrite our history, beliefs, and ways of thinking.
 Archaeologists call it one of the most important discoveries in the field.